ZeroClaw is a blazing-fast, ultra-lightweight AI agent framework built entirely in Rust.

-If you’ve been looking for a self-hosted AI agent that can run comfortably on a Raspberry Pi, an old laptop, or a $5 VPS, ZeroClaw is the answer.
+Want to run a self-hosted AI agent on a Raspberry Pi, an old laptop, or that $5 VPS you have lying around?
+ZeroClaw is your answer.

 Summary